jbcodeforce/jbcodeforce.github.io/docs/coding/git.md

              main
 ```

 * **git checkout**: Literally allows you to “check out” a repository that you are not currently inside.
 This is a navigational command that lets you move to the repository you want to check.
-You can use this command as git checkout main to look at the main branch.
+You can use this command as `git checkout main` to look at the main branch.
 Un-modify a modified file by doing `git checkout -- <filename>`
 * **git merge**: When you’re done working on a branch, you can merge your changes back to the main branch, which is visible to all collaborators.
 * **git diff** to compare what is in your working directory with what is in your staging area
-* **git push**: `git push  [remote-name] [branch-name]`  If you’re working on your local host, and want your commits to be visible online on GitHub as well, you “push” the changes up to GitHub with this command.
-`git push -u origin main`
+* **git push**: `git push  [remote-name] [branch-name]`  If you’re working on your local host, and want your commits to be visible online on GitHub as well, you “push” the changes up to GitHub with this command. `git push -u origin main`.
 If you and someone else clone at the same time and they push upstream and then you push up- stream, your push will rightly be rejected.
 You’ll have to fetch their work first and incorporate it into yours before you’ll be allowed to push.
-* **git pull**: If you’re working on your local computer and want the most up-to-date version of your repository to work with, you “pull” the changes down from GitHub with this command
-it is a shorthand for git fetch followed by git merge FETCH_HEAD.
+* **git pull**: If you’re working on your local computer and want the most up-to-date version of your repository to work with, you “pull” the changes down from GitHub with this command.
+It is a shorthand for `git fetch ` followed by `git merge FETCH_HEAD`.

 * **git fetch** : `git fetch origin`, get update from a remote server branch and download to local repository.
 Not doing a merge.
-This will fetch any work that has been pushed, and download it to local repository without merging with local work
+This will fetch any work that has been pushed, and download it to local repository without merging with your local work.
 * **git remote**: to work on the repositories: `git remote -v`: to get the list of remote repository/server part of the configuration. `get remote show origin` to get detail of the origin repo URL.

 ```shell